Does it make sense to use LLMs for learning?

 Why a critical angle is required

 These days, I only ever interact with a chat bot in the chat window, never directly connecting it to what I am working with.
 I want to be in control of what it is and isn’t seeing, so that it doesn’t get stuck on irrelevant details.
 In fact, sometimes I write an intentionally abstract prompt because it will otherwise latch onto keywords.
 My queries rarely involve more than something along the lines of “how do you do {something} in {language}?”, or some help with a bug I’m failing to identify.
+Of course, not connecting the LLM to my codebase is significantly more inconvenient.
+At the same time, this is kind of the point, as it forces me to put in more thought.

 The decision-sequence I seem to follow after 3 years of chatbots being widely available looks something like:

-- If not, can I few-shot it with an LLM?
+• If not, can I few-shot it with an LLM?
+(35% of the time)

 Where you only progress down to the next level if the current level was not able to solve the problem.

-Not everyone seems to have such a clear idea of this kind of hierarchical strategy for LLM use, but I notice many think about the problem in this style - that using LLMs too much has a cognitive cost that one has to deliberately seek to avoid.
+Not everyone seems to have a clear idea of this kind of hierarchical strategy for LLM use, but I notice many think about the problem in this style - that using LLMs too much has a cognitive cost that one has to deliberately seek to avoid.

-Landing on this hierarchy after enough experience seems logical since it represents a intentional trade-off between effort minimization while having a handle on reliability.
+Landing on this hierarchy after enough experience seems logical since it represents an intentional trade-off between effort minimization while having a handle on reliability.
 If I go straight to vibe-coding everything top to bottom, chances are I won’t be able to debug anything about this code myself.
 After all, it was hardly me who wrote it.
 This is clearly a liability if the code is even of fleeting importance.
 So to balance it out then, is basically writing it by myself as much as possible, using the LLM only to the extent required not to break my flow.

 The problem with going AI-first

-Dwelling on the observation that the chatbot actually does help rather than hinder learning sometimes just a little longer, I notice using LLMs feels especially tempting when you are engaged in something outside of your comfort zone.
-This type of activity is what some might call “green-field development”.
-But is using LLMs for green-field development appropriate?
-I’m actually not so sure - there is something of genuine utility in getting an insight that would have been hard to have otherwise, but at the same time there still is that risk of outsourcing more learning than that potential novel insight would have been worth.
-The counterfactual of what would have happened if you had/had not used the chatbot for the specific problem at hand is actually key.
-And so if the crux to genuinely productive LLM use is having the foresight and metacognition to recognize when the use of a chatbot is appropriate, a coarse-grained study comparing developers without access to AI to those with access to AI is not going to be all that informative when not controlling for this metacognitive ability.
-In other words, I don’t think we have very good information at this moment for telling when chatbots are a good use of one’s time.
+The tension I feel then is that I want to reduce how much I use LLMs as much as possible because of the risk of de-skilling myself (or the lack of skill progression) but at the same time, LLMs definitely have their good moments.
+Sometimes, the chatbot gave you a critical piece of information or insight that maybe you would not have found or arrived at otherwise.
+There is something of genuine utility in getting an insight that would have been hard to have otherwise, but at the same time there still is that risk of outsourcing more learning than that potential novel insight would have been worth.
+The counterfactual (highest rung on Pearl’s hierarchy of causal reasoning) of what would have happened if you had/had not used the chatbot for the specific problem at hand is actually key for assessing the impact the use of these technologies has on you.
+And so if the crux to genuinely productive LLM use is having the foresight and metacognition to recognize when the use of a chatbot is appropriate, our currently relatively coarse-grained studies comparing developers without access to AI to those with access to AI is not going to be all that informative when not controlling for the situation-specific utility.
+In other words, I don’t think we have very good scientific evidence at this moment for telling when chatbots are a good use of one’s time.
+Perhaps that is why I’m approaching the topic from a place of intuition rather than doing a literature review.

 Where we seem to be heading and why it won’t work